etalab/mediawiki-etalab-skin/README.md

 ## Hacking

-We use bower, grunt, uglify and less to build assets so yee need to have them installed:
+We use bower, grunt, uglify and less to build assets so you need to have them installed:

 ```console
 $ sudo npm install -g bower less uglifyjs grunt-cli